 I have been a Maths leader for one year and have implemented numerous changes which have impacted the children and staff positively.
 In my previous school, I was part of leading Creative Arts.

-Due to working in two completely different boroughs (East London and Croydon) whereby the children are from range of ethnic backgrounds, I feel I have a sound knowledge in managing how to tackle barriers to learning for EAL children.
+Due to working in two completely different boroughs (East London and Croydon) whereby the children are from a range of ethnic backgrounds, I feel I have sound knowledge in managing how to tackle barriers to learning for EAL children.

 I have experience in running clubs after school such as chess (at Norbury and at my previous school) and writing club, both of which were in the interest of providing extra opportunities for our children.

 As I am a class teacher at Norbury, I feel that I am able to share my knowledge of children and education and suggest ideas on how we can move forward as a school.

 I enjoy socialising and meeting new people whilst building strong relationships.
 Most importantly, I love travelling and exploring other countries around the world.

 My love for Maths has encouraged me to become a Maths lead.
 Having studied music at A level and after learning to play the piano from the ages of 5-18, I have a passion for music.
 I enjoy singing and have had experience in recording my own songs at a studio.
 My musical talents have also been recognized in the newspapers at a young age.

 Furthermore, I enjoy dancing and really encourage children to be just as involved in the school.
 I often attend dance classes to improve my dance skills

 Moreover, I enjoy taking part in a range of sports.
 This includes activities such as kickboxing, swimming, badminton and attending gym classes.